 What section of the Plan was addressed by Consultation?
-Homeless Needs - Families with children Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Social Service Consultation SurveyHomelessness Consultation 24 Agency/Group/Organization WESTERN MAINE COMMUNITY ACTION Agency/Group/Organization Type Services - Housing What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Social Service Consultation Survey 25 Agency/Group/Organization Horn of Africa Aid and Rehabilitation Action Network Agency/Group/Organization Type Immigrant What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Social Service Consultation Survey 26 Agency/Group/Organization ADVOCATES FOR CHILDREN Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Social Service Consultation Survey 27 Agency/Group/Organization YWCA OF CENTRAL MAINE Agency/Group/Organization Type women What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs Anti-poverty Strategy
+Homeless Needs - Families with what section of the rian was addressed by Consultation? children Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what Social Service Consultation are the anticipated outcomes of the consultation or areas for SurveyHomelessness improved coordination?
+Consultation 24 Agency/Group/Organization WESTERN MAINE COMMUNITY ACTION Agency/Group/Organization Type Services - Housing What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what Social Service Consultation are the anticipated outcomes of the consultation or areas for Survey improved coordination?
+25 Agency/Group/Organization Horn of Africa Aid and Rehabilitation Action Network Agency/Group/Organization Type Immigrant What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what Social Service Consultation are the anticipated outcomes of the consultation or areas for Survey improved coordination?
+26 Agency/Group/Organization ADVOCATES FOR CHILDREN Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what Social Service Consultation are the anticipated outcomes of the consultation or areas for Survey improved coordination?
+27 Agency/Group/Organization YWCA OF CENTRAL MAINE Agency/Group/Organization Type women What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs • Anti-poverty Strategy